dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmDefaultCharacterSet)"
     "
-    .. _dcmDefaultWorklistLabel:
+    .. _dcmUPSWorklistLabel:

-    :ref:`Default Worklist Label <dcmDefaultWorklistLabel>`",string,"Value of Worklist Label (0074,1202) added to Workitems of N-CREATE RQs without Worklist Label (0074,1202) attribute received by any AE.
+    :ref:`UPS Worklist Label <dcmUPSWorklistLabel>`",string,"Value of Worklist Label (0074,1202) of created UPS by any Network AE, if the UPS Push SCU or UPS-RS User Agent does not provide a value for this attribute.
 If absent, the AE Title of the receiving AE will be used.
 May be overwritten by configured values for particular Archive Network AEs.

-    (dcmDefaultWorklistLabel)"
+    (dcmUPSWorklistLabel)"
     "
     .. _dcmUPSEventSCU: